13 Signs You Have An Emotionally Abusive Parent

 Keeping and maintaining healthy boundaries is essential for every relationship whether it be a parent-child relationship, spousal relationship, or work relationship.
 In a parent-child relationship, maintaining boundaries means letting your child explore the world and giving them enough space to learn and grow on their own without the fear of judgment.

-In an emotionally abusive relationship, a parent refuses to give a child enough privacy and is overly involved in their personal life.
+A sign of abusive parents is when they refuse to give a child enough privacy and is overly involved in their personal life.
 This could mean – in childhood – one or both parents rifling through your personal belongings and – in adulthood – it could mean asking inappropriate questions about your personal life, finances, or work.

 8. They Blame You For Their Problems

 Another sign of emotional abuse from a parent can be them refusing to take responsibility for their behavior and instead, blaming you for their stress and problems.
-An emotionally abusive parent will place blame for their actions on the feet of their child or other family members.
+An emotionally abusive father or mother will place blame for their actions on the feet of their child or other family members.

 9. They Are Passive-Aggressive

-Being passive-aggressive is a sign of emotional abuse too.
+Being passive-aggressive is a sign of emotional abuse from parents in adults too.
 Passive-aggressive people don’t come out and say what’s bothering them, however, they’ll continue to seethe on the inside.
 On the surface, your parents might look calm and collected but on the inside, they are quite the opposite.

 10. They Don’t Apologize For Their Behavior

 Even if your parents had a bad day and snapped at you in anger, they would later apologize for their behaviors.
-Emotionally abusive parents, on the other hand, would refuse to apologize or even acknowledge that their behavior was inappropriate.
+An emotionally abusive father or mother, on the other hand, would refuse to apologize or even acknowledge that their behavior was inappropriate.
 They would, instead, tell their child that they are being oversensitive.

 Emotionally abusive parents lack the desire to recognize their inappropriate behavior and apologize for their actions.
 Even if they do apologize, their apology will lack sincerity.